arbitrary-256/IMP/ROADMAP.md

 - GIMP - cleanup images/imp.png image matte line
 - Tauri - add menubar entries to tauri application so that it can be quit/minimized/etc via standard keyboard shortcuts

-## Other features this program would have
+## Other features this program would have in a production environment
 - _`user.authentication`_ utilize a real authentication system such as [LDAP](https://ldap.com/) or [OAuth](https://oauth.net/) with customizable privilege selection for users and groups
 - _`digital.payments`_ credit card and other digital (_PayPal_, _Apple Pay_, _Google Pay_, bank wires, cryptocurrency, etc.) payment processing functionality
 - _`real.hardware`_ interface with hardware such as cash drawers, inventory scanners, [RFID tags](https://en.wikipedia.org/wiki/Radio_frequency_identification_and_tracking_device), receipt printers, loyalty card writers, etc